Genealogy & Local History

 The Massanutten Regional Library seeks to preserve the past as well as the present.
 For more information on items located in our local history pamphlet file, map file, and photograph collection use the links below to access searchable indexes.

-Searchable PDF index of the Virginia Cavalcade.
-Bound volumes located in Genealogy at the Central Library.
+- Virginia Cavalcade - Bound volumes located in Genealogy at the Central Library.

 In addition to print sources, the library maintains the following records on microfilm:

 - Rockingham Register and miscellaneous local newspapers from October 1822